MALTA (EU) RESIDENCY & CITIZENSHIP

 MALTA PERMANENT RESIDENCE PROGRAMME (MPRP)

-The applicant makes the required investments after receiving the residency approval in principle.
-Residing in Malta continuously during or after the residency application period is not a requirement.
-Please contact us to receive a detailed quotation.
+The MPRP program leads to Maltese residency within a few months.
+The applicant makes the required investments *after* receiving the residency approval in principle.
+Residing in Malta continuously is not a requirement.

-3. Malta Property Investment (minimum 5 year holding period):
+4. Malta Property Investment (minimum 5-year holding period):

 5. Legal Fees:

-The MPRP program does not lead to Malta citizenship / the Malta passport.
-Residents may apply for citizenship after 6 years in residency status, but applications usually take 10 to 15 years to reach the approval stage.
-If you are interested in qualifying for Malta citizenship after only 12 or 36 months of residency, please review the Malta Naturalisation for Exceptional Services by Direct Investment page.
+The MPRP program does not lead to Malta citizenship.
+Residents may apply for citizenship after 5 years, but applications usually take 10 to 15 years to be approved.
+If you are interested in qualifying for Malta citizenship, please review the Malta Citizenship by Merit page.

 OTHER MALTA RESIDENCY PROGRAMS

-Please review our Malta Residency page for additional details about each of these programs.
+Please review our Malta Residency page for additional details.

 MALTA GLOBAL RESIDENCY PROGRAMME (GRP)